The Excessive Fear of Stairs or Slopes

 Physical Symptoms

-Those who have bathmophobia could experience most of these symptoms, which could get worse the closer you are led to the trigger.
+Those who have bathmophobia could experience many of these symptoms, which could get worse the closer you are to the trigger.

 Imagine you need to evacuate from a burning apartment.
 The only way out is down a rickety fire escape.
 Can you save yourself?